jerrold110/EconoLens/README.md

 Econolens is an economic report generating and questions answering AI with a **unique Agentic RAG architecture** that enables up-to-date responses and intelligently retrieves data vector database with a number of documents in the magnitude of 100,000s through enriched chunks and metadata filtering.
 It ingests a large number of news articles from the world wide web on a daily basis into a vector database and breaks them down into enriched chunks with an **NLP data pipeline**.

 Through the Agent's nuanced workflow (check diagrams), it can engage the user in multi-turn conversaitons to generate economic reports and answers questions related to the U.S. economy over specific periods of time.
-From a large catalogue of articles for specific economic topics,persons, institutions.
+From a large catalogue of articles for specific economic topics, persons, institutions.
-Use-cases might include: assisting an economist in understanding the current/past economic conditions, understanding the drivers behind economic events and their effects, or getting a in-depth analysis about a particular sector of the economy/corporation.
+Use-cases might include: assisting an economist in understanding the current/past economic conditions, understanding the drivers behind economic events and their effects, or getting a in-depth analysis about a particular sector of the economy/specific corporation.

-Check DIAGRAMS.md for agent/architecture diagrams
+Refer to each `sam-econolens-` directory for more details in the respective `README.md`.

 This repository contains: